The GC-CPEH has three categories of membership: Full, Associate, and Affiliate Members.

 - The nomination package must include a C.V., a brief statement of Center-relevant research interests and a list of current grant support.
 After development of the package in consultation with the Theme Leader, the completed package and a letter of recommendation from the Theme Leader should be sent electronically to Dr. An-Han.

-- Nominations are presented to the Executive Committee of the GC-CPEH for a vote at regulatory scheduled Executive Committee meetings.
+- Nominations are presented to the Internal Advisory Committee (IAC) of the GC-CPEH for a vote at regulatory scheduled IAC meetings.

 - If approved, candidates are formally invited to join as Full, Associate or Affiliate members of the GC-CPEH.